 Contrary to general opinion it was not the aircraft's Captain - Flying Officer Dennis Briggs who first saw the ship but his Co-Pilot Ensign Leonard B Smith.

 It was not until the following December that the United States entered the war however "Tuck" Smith was an American and part of a secret arrangement where U.S. aircrew were gaining operational experience while passing on their knowledge of the Catalina Flying Boat.

-As a result of the necessary secrecy Briggs’ involvement was not made public as illustrated in this article from "The War Illustrated"
+As a result of the necessary secrecy Briggs’ involvement was not made public.

 The final operational patrol of R.A.F.
 Coastal Command from Castle Archdale took place on 3rd June 1945 by 201 Squadron.

 This photograph shows one of the jetties at the Shetland Dock - You can see where the steps are uneven heights and are designed specifically for crews of the Shetland Flying Boats.

 The rusting boat is a "Bomb Scow" which can be seen at Shetland Dock.
 It would have been used to take Depth Charges out to the aircraft.